CIJ Summer Conference

 Anna Leach

-Anna Leach is a Visual Projects editor at the Guardian, where she creates visual and interactive stories ranging from the ownership of England's water companies to an analysis of what folklore can tell us about conspiracy theories.
+Anna Leach is a Visual Projects editor at The Guardian, where she creates visual and interactive stories ranging from the ownership of England's water companies to an analysis of what folklore can tell us about conspiracy theories.

 Cathy Newman

 Cathy Newman is the first female main presenter of Channel 4 News.
 She spent over a decade in Fleet Street, latterly with the Financial Times.
-Since joining Channel 4 News in 2006 she has broadcast a string of scoops, including an eight year investigation unmasking the most prolific abuser in the Church of England, barrister John Smyth.
+Since joining Channel 4 News in 2006 she has broadcast a string of scoops, including an eight-year investigation unmasking the most prolific abuser in the Church of England, barrister John Smyth.

 Chris Bell